xwteoh/bingo-scanner-legal/privacy-policy.md

   requirements.
 “Last updated” will indicate the latest revision.
   Significant changes will be announced in-app or by email when available.

   ## 10. Contact Us
   Questions or requests regarding privacy may be sent to:
   - **Email:** privacy@bingoscanner.app (replace with your actual inbox)
   - **Mailing Address:** XWT, 123 Example Street

+  ## Manage or Revoke Ad Consent {#manage-consent}
+  To change your ad preferences:
+  1. Open Bingo Scanner.
+  2. Go to Settings → Support → *Manage Ad Consent*.
+  3. Follow the Google consent dialog to update or withdraw permission.